KastnerRG/Read_the_docs/docs/project1.rst

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.

-Your repo must contain a folder named "project1" at the top-level.
+Your repo must contain a folder named "fir" at the top-level.
 This folder must be organized as follows:

 * **Report.pdf**